googlesamples/android-play-safetynet/client/java/SafetyNetSample/README.md

 This sample uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio and select the directory `SafetyNetSample`.

+You need to set up an API key for the SafetyNet attestation API and reference it in this project.
+Follow the steps in the [SafetyNet Attestation API][add-api-key] guide to set up an API key in the Google Developers console.
+Then, override the configuration in the `gradle.properties` file to set the key.
+This value is used for the call to [`SafetyNetClient# attest()`][attest].

 Support
 -------